Penicillin V for prevention of pneumococcal infection

 What if I give too much?

-If you think you may have given your child too much penicillin V, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
-Have the medicine container or packaging with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Penicillin V by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

-If your child gets a skin rash or itching, has problems breathing or seems short of breath or is wheezing, or if their face, throat, lips or tongue start to swell, they may be allergic to penicillin V. Take them to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Penicillin V. Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about